 6. Manatal

 Manatal is the budget pick on this list.
-At $15/user/mo, it's accessible for solo recruiters and small agencies.
+At $15/user/mo, it’s accessible for solo recruiters and small agencies - though platforms like Zoho Recruit offer a free tier that undercuts even that.
 The platform includes AI-powered candidate recommendations, a built-in CRM, and social media enrichment that pulls LinkedIn, Facebook, and GitHub data into candidate profiles.
 The trade-off is a smaller candidate database and less sophisticated outreach automation.

 Pricing: Professional at $15/user/mo, Enterprise at $35/user/mo, Enterprise Plus at $55/user/mo.
 14-day free trial but no permanent free tier.